South Sudan criticises China diplomacy in conflict

 "As long as this is the mindset in Khartoum, the easiest way to export our oil is through an alternative pipeline," Amum said on Tuesday.
 "It is clear to the Chinese as well."

-Analysts have expressed skepticism about the viability of a new pipeline, given security concerns and the dwindling amount of South Sudanese oil it could carry.
+Analysts have expressed scepticism about the viability of a new pipeline, given security concerns and the dwindling amount of South Sudanese oil it could carry.